secartifacts/secartifacts.github.io/_conferences/usenixsec2024/tips.md

   Log potential issues, such as an optional but recommended library not being present.

-- **Measure resource use** using tools such as `mpstat`, `iostat`, `vmstat`, and `ifstat` to measure CPU, I/O, memory, and network use respectively on Linux, or `/usr/bin/time -v` to measures the time and memory used by a command also on Linux.
+- **Measure resource use** using tools such as `mpstat`, `iostat`, `vmstat`, and `ifstat` to measure CPU, I/O, memory, and network use respectively on Linux, or `/usr/bin/time -v` to measure the time and memory used by a command also on Linux.
   This lets users know what to expect.

 ## Checklists